-Advising Resources on Campus:
+Advising Resources on Campus

 Career Advisors are available to meet with international students during regularly scheduled appointments and walk-in hours.
 Discussions focus on the concentration decision, as well as resume and cover letter development, and interviewing skills.
-We also suggest that international students connect with CareerLAB early in their time at Brown to anticipate and prepare for the challenges of the internship and job search.
+We also suggest that international students connect with CareerLAB early in their time at Brown to anticipate and prepare for the internship and job search.

 International Brown alumni can be helpful advisors for the internship or job search.
 BRUnet, Brown’s on-line alumni network, is a good resource when looking to speak with Brown alumni who have gone through the US job search process.
 BRUnet volunteers can answer questions about career paths in all career fields, and specifically about being an international in the US employment market.
 Search by International alumni living in the US.

 Effective communication skills are essential to the job search, including writing skills required for cover letters and resumes.
 The Brown Writing Center offers individual conferences with students as well as ESL workshops.